elviswf/ai_certification/README.md

  [中文版](README_cn.md)

-AI certification is a special point to view the booming research and applications of AI, especially deep learning.
+AI verification is a special point to view the booming research and applications of AI, especially deep learning.

 Considering the wide and rapidly increasing use of AI among all kinds of industry, a professional inspection and certification from third-party organizations becomes important for both customers and the whole society.